 - Perhaps the subscription fee of the client would be variable based on the outcomes of these tests or feedback.
-If the statistical analysis places the client in a group more likely to commit acts of aggression, they are notified, and their access to any REA-issued firearm is locked.
+If the statistical analysis places the client in a group more likely to commit acts of aggression, they are notified.
+In a smart-guns scenario their access to any REA-issued firearm is locked.
 Perhaps if a second test in a month’s time doesn’t show improvement, their subscription fee is increased according to a pre-established schedule.

 Especially once their datasets reach a certain size, it seems likely that REAs would use machine-learning models to predict instances of violence.
 It’s important to notice the REA would have a financial incentive to make sure its risk model and profiles track reality closely at all times.
-If the REA was needlessly excluding peaceful low-risk people from access to a firearm, those people are more likely to go to a competitor with better calibration.
+If the REA makes it difficult or expensive for peaceful, low-risk people to keep a firearm those people are more likely to go to a competitor with better calibration.

-On the other hand, if the REA were too permissive, and allowed firearm access to people who went on to harm innocents, they’d also pay a financial cost — costs of the legal process, a possible requirement to compensate the victims or heirs, and the possible loss of a paying customer (who isn’t in a position to continue being a client after the legal process is complete).
+On the other hand, if the REA's firearm-owning customers harm innocents they also pay a financial cost — costs of the legal process, a possible requirement to compensate the victims or heirs, and the possible loss of a paying customer (who isn’t in a position to continue being a client after the legal process is complete).

 Collaborating for wellness